 It’s possible to train horses to accept dogs but it takes time and patience, like any aspect of training a horse.

 Horse riders should always slow to a walk to pass dogs so they don’t incite the chase instinct in the dog.

 Take a look at our leaflet, produced in conjunction with The Association of Chief Police Officers and The Blue Cross.
 Called 'Look at it from my point of view', it aims to explain each animal’s reactions and gives advice on how to use common exercise areas and pass each other as safely as possible.

 Should the worst happen and you’re attacked by a dog while riding, you should try to:

-• Always carry a mobile phone when out riding so you can summon help if necessary
+- Always carry a mobile phone when out riding so you can summon help if needed

 After the event: